 - McGraw, C. and Drennan, V. (2000).
 The use of medication compliance devices by district nursing services.
 British Journal of Community Nursing, 5(7), pp. 326–331. doi:10.12968/bjcn.2000.5.7.7155.

 - McGraw, C. and Drennan, V. (2000).
 District nurses and medication compliance devices.
 Pharmaceutical Journal, 264, pp. 368–368.

 London EC1V 0HB

+Caroline is an honarary research fellow specialising in district nursing.
+She joined City University London as a lecturer in May 2013 and returned to clinical practice in April 2022.
 Caroline initially qualified as an adult general nurse in 1991.
 She has been working in district nursing practice for over 15 years and completed her Primary Healthcare Nursing PGDip (District Nurse) with Specialist Practitioner Qualification in 2003.
 Her key interest at doctoral level was in applying conceptual models developed to predict risk and analyse adverse events in secondary care environments to the domiciliary care setting.
 Her key research interests include medication management with older people living at home, the interface between health and social care in the community, and risk management in domiciliary care settings.

 PGCert Practice Education, PhD, PGDip, MSc, BSc and Registered General Nurse.